molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Automated testing

--------- among other benefits of automated testing

 Automated testing plays a crucial role in writing robust applications.
 Especially when writing JavaScript code, a simple automated test already catches a lot of common bugs.

 There are thousands of great resources on automated testing in general and testing JavaScript in particular.
-In this guide, I’d like to focus on the role automated testing plays for the robust JavaScript.
+In this guide, I’d like to focus on how automated testing contributes to robust JavaScript.

 In contrast to manual testing (see above), automated testing verifies that the software meets the requirements using automated means.
 This typically includes writing test code or another formal proof.
 Once the automated test is set up, it can be executed repeatedly without human interference.

 ### Unit tests

 A unit test is an automated test with the smallest possible scope that looks into the application code.
-Almost always, such a unit test is code written in the same language as the implementation.
+Almost always, a unit test is code written in the same language as the implementation.

 In JavaScript, the smallest reusable unit of code is a function.
 Other possible units are an object, a class or a module.
-For example, a unit test for a function is JavaScript code that calls the function under test.
+For example, a unit test for a JavaScript function is some JavaScript code that calls the function.

 For simplicity, let’s write a unit test that deals with a function.
 But how do we write and execute a test?